 I was not interested in stains, much less inordinately.
 My foray into product management was more stumble than strategy, and would take several more years.

 But I was lucky to start my career at high-growth companies, where I was able to add successful brands to my résumé and begin building a far-reaching network that serves me to this day.
 I’m talking about companies that have already found impressive traction, but are still early enough that there’s lots of upside ahead.
 You will learn how to build things at scale and you will have more experienced product managers to learn from and be mentored by.
 There is plenty of room for you to shape the product and to take on more responsibility as the company grows.
 Since there hasn’t been an exit yet, you’ll get to work closely with the founders and there’s a much better chance that your stock options will actually be worth something.

 So rather than jumping straight into your classmate’s new YC company or taking that high-falutin’ title at a bootstrapped startup, look for a role at an established, high-growth company.
-Think AirBnB, Github, Slack*, Snapchat, Stripe, or Uber*.
+Think Airtable, Carta, Discord, Gusto, Miro, or Zapier (as of 2021).
 As the years go by you’ll get a disproportionate amount of credit for having been with a winner—fairly or unfairly.
 Your experience will be sought after and the people you worked with will go on to start and invest in even more remarkable companies.
 You’ll always have time to start your own company or join an early-stage startup, and having the experience and network from a successful brand will only be an advantage when and if you eventually go that route.

-Others have made this case more eloquently, most prominently former VC and Wealthfront chairman Andy Rachleff (start here and here).
-Each year Andy publishes his list of career-launching companies, here’s the list for 2016 [pdf].
-(I find Andy’s criteria to be a bit too narrow, so don’t restrict yourself.)
+Others have made this case more eloquently, most prominently former VC and Wealthfront chairman Andy Rachleff (start here and here for the rationale).
+Each year Wealthfront publishes their list of career-launching companies, here’s the list for 2021.

 Here are some other perspectives, from Josh Elman: